kmahyyg/wlan-phishing/DEPLOY_GUIDE.md

 - Caddy WebServer, Gunicorn
 - Knockd
 - NoDogSplash
-- Hostapd
+- HostAPd
 - DNSmasq
+- resolv.conf and resolvconf
+- Daemonized by systemd

+## Configuration

+- Default Config

+  - Contains commmon captive portal URLs
+  - This network topology is working like this: `WAN/Manager LAN(eth0/wlan1) <--(br0)--> Fake AP(wlan0) <-> Victims`
+  - The WLAN IP Address of hotspot router is static configured as `10.172.0.1` with `iptables` enabled.
+  - The DNS Poisoning, DNS Server and DHCP Server are offered by `dnsmasq`.
+  - `hostapd` take controls of the whole communication between hardware and OS during the connecting progress.
+  - Force Redirection and Wi-Fi Authentication are offered by `nodogsplash` and `iptables`.
+  - `resolvconf` and `resolv.conf` is used for DNS server config as usual, but it might be overrided by NetworkManager.
+  - The predictable network interface name can be disabled by: `ln -sf /dev/null /etc/udev/rules.d/80-net-setup-link.rules`.
+  - Default DHCP client used by `NetworkManager` should be configured as `dhcpcd`.
+  - All commands below should be run under root identity.
+  - Config file in this repository is offered "as-is" and maintained its original file(folder) structure.

-- Resolv.conf
+- Initial Config

-- Make sure your raspberry pi is in a security-hardened status to prevent from being hacked by others
+Make sure your raspberry pi is hardened and secure, otherwise, it might be hacked by some users.
+Change your default SSH port, enable KeyPair-Only login and start Port-Knocking.
+Switch to `root` before you continue.
-- Daemonized by systemd service and tmux

-## Configuration File
+Install `libmicrohttpd python python-flask python-sqlalchemy gunicorn dnsmasq hostapd knockd networkmanager dhcpcd iptables nm-connection-editor` in Arch Official repository and also `flask-cors` via `pip3 install --user`.

+Follow the procedure inside Arch Linux Wiki to configure your network access correctly(Except `wlan0`, the interface you wanna use for hotspot): https://wiki.archlinux.org/index.php/NetworkManager .

+Clone the whole repo via `git clone --recursive git@github.com:kmahyyg/wlan-phishing.git` to your local storage.
+Or you can clone the repo and initialize git submodules by yourself.

+**REMEMBER: DISABLE `systemd-networkd` and `systemd-resolved` AFTER YOU INSTALLED ALL THE PACKAGES ABOVE.
+THEY ARE JUST A TOY INSTEAD OF READY-FOR-PRODUCTION-USAGE PRODUCT.**

+After installation, configure internet access properly using `NetworkManager` before you continue and make sure you've enabled and started related `NetworkManager-wait-online.service` and `NetworkManager.service`.

 - Caddy

+Since you're using Arch Linux, there's no reason not to use zstd compression, `tar xvf caddy-bin-rpi.tar.zst` to unarchive and copy to `/usr/local/bin`.

-`chmod +x` and then `setcap 'cap_net_bind_service=+ep' /usr/local/bin/caddy`, Config File: `/etc/Caddyfile`.
+`chmod +x` and then `setcap 'cap_net_bind_service=+ep' /usr/local/bin/caddy`, Copy Config File to corresponding location: `/etc/Caddyfile`.

 - iptables

-Arch Linux doesn't help you enable you by default: `systemctl enable iptables` and reboot your device then.
+Arch Linux doesn't help you enable you by default: `systemctl enable iptables` and reboot your device.

 - Hostapd